gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

   - Distribute load across machines (ELB)
   - Scaling the services using an auto-scaling group (ASG)

-Steps required To create an EC2 instance:
+### Creating an EC2 EC2 instance

-1. Select an instace type
+1. Select an instance type

 The EC2 Instance Type determines the *hardware* of the host computer used for your instance.
 Each instance type offers different compute and memory capabilities